 - 1. Let's add a Tab for Bing: - 2.
 Look up to the top of your window.
 Above the web address bar, you can see a tab labeled with your search.
-Let's open another tab by clicking on the plus sign + to the right of your tab
+Let's open another tab by clicking on the grey slanted rectangle immediately to the right of your tab

-- 1. Type in Bing.com in the address bar - In the Bing search box type in How far is it to the Moon, and press Enter on your keyboard. - 3.
+- 1. Type in Bing.com in the address bar - 2.
+In the Bing search box type in How far is it to Mars?
+Press Enter on your keyboard. - 3.
 Have a quick look at your results: this time we start with an earthly result!
 A map with directions to Mars, Pennsylvania, a Wikipedia article, plus most of the results we saw on Google.
 Note: Bing has similar filters to Google